Oliver-Lorenz-dev/Oliver-Lorenz-dev/README.md

 - 👋 Hi, I’m @Oliver-Lorenz-dev
-- 👀 Bioinformatician
+- 👀 Senior Bioinformatician at the Wellcome Sanger Institute (Bentley Group)
-- 📫 How to reach me oliverlorenz.business@gmail.com
+- 📫

 <!---
 Oliver-Lorenz-dev/Oliver-Lorenz-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.